geokal/hackfestOSM10/README.md

 ## Description

-A freeradius-k8s VNF with Juju Charms for doing various actions
+A freeradius-k8s VNF for OSM MANO ( etsi.osm.org) with Juju Charms for doing various actions forked from matsarou/hackfestOSM10

 ## Usage